 For each stitch, I give you an overview, instructions on how to work it (or links to tutorials), an indication of skill level required (they are all pretty simple), thoughts about what kind of project the stitch is good for, including some examples of patterns, and any other notes of interest!

-I also include the stitch and row multiples so if you want to just get cracking with a blanket or scarf (or something rectangle!) then you don’t need a pattern, you can just go!
+I also include the stitch and row multiples so if you want to just get cracking with a blanket or scarf (or something rectangular!) then you don’t need a pattern, you can just go!
 You can read more about stitch multiples here if they are new to you.

 Pattern notes for stitch instructions